moreonion/mssociety-templates/snippets.md

 </div>
 ```

+A single wide banner image might look too tiny on very small screens.
+To show only a part of the image on mobile displays, add one of the following classes to the banner:
+* `left-on-mobile`: shows the left part of the banner image
+* `middle-on-mobile`: shows the middle part of the banner image
+* `right-on-mobile`: shows the right part of the banner image

 ### two images next to each other

 To display two images next to each other on desktop size screens, wrap them each like this: